Celebrating the sacraments is at the core of our parish life. Our big moments in life are marked in a solemn way from womb to tomb.

 On this page we will provide all the details for the celebration of the sacraments and there is a link to more information on each sacrament.

-Please call the Parish Office @ 061 368 127 (under the current Covid 19 restrictions all baptisms are postponed)
+Please call the Parish Office @ 061 368 127 (under the current Covid 19 restrictions baptisms are restricted to 10 people)

 In this diocese, church weddings can take place on any day other than Sundays and major feast days.

 (under current health guidelines surrounding Covid 19 only 50 people can attend a wedding)

 In order to allow time for preparation and necessary paperwork to be completed, it is essential that you give the parish a minimum of six months notice of your intention to get married.

 In order to book your wedding, it is necessary to complete a booking form, which can be obtained from and should be returned to the Parish Office.
 If your details change after your initial booking, please inform us, in case we need to contact you.
 You should also complete a form if you are getting married in another parish or Church, especially if you need a priest from the parish you are resident in to be present.
 In order to avoid any disappointment, please do not book any hotel reception until you have confirmed your preferred date with the parish.

 A priest from the parish you are resident in will normally officiate at your wedding (if they are available).
 If you have a friend or relative who is a priest or deacon whom you would like to officiate, let us know at the time of booking your wedding.
 They may need to obtain the appropriate authorisation from relevant Church and Civil authorities if they are not normally resident in the Diocese of Killaloe.

 First Communion ceremonies take place in the month of May.
 A programme of preparation takes place throughout the year.

 At Easter and Christmas the parishes of Shannon and Newmarket come together for the Sacrament of Reconciliation.
 Also confessions are heard in the confession box in Newmarket Church during these seasons.
 All the details are published on the newsletter the week before.